 ABSTRACT.
-The Gaia mission to be launched by ESA in 2013 will observe, in addition to stars, a large number of solar system objects (SSO).
-Gaia will provide during its 5 years mission high precision astrometry in an absolute reference frame of about 300 000 asteroids, including many Near-Earth Objects.
-The very precise orbits will enable to determine simultaneously the solar J2 and the PPN parameter beta and other parameters for testing the GR.
+The Gaia mission has been launched by ESA on 2013 December, 19.
+It aims to survey, in addition to stars, a large number of solar system objects (SSO).
+Hence, Gaia will provide during its 5 years mission high precision astrometry in an absolute reference frame of about 300 000 asteroids, including many Near-Earth Objects.
+The very precise orbits Gaia will provide, will enable to determine simultaneously the solar $J_2$ and the PPN parameter beta and other parameters for testing the GR.
 Improvement from combining Gaia and radar data are also expected.